How much is a Saraz Hand Pan?

-An 8 note instrument is currently $3000 USD including up to $200 Shipping, an Evatek carrying case, microfiber cloth, sample of Rust Preventative, a Saraz T shirt, and a little piece of our heart and soul.
+An 8 note instrument currently starts at $3000 USD including up to $200 shipping, an Evatek carrying case, microfiber cloth, sample of Rust Preventative and a little piece of our heart and soul.
 Additional notes on the top or bottom shell are $325 each.

 How long does it take to receive a custom built Saraz?